gia-lexa/endpoint_sim/README.md

 A detailed description can be found in this [one-page project document](https://docs.google.com/document/d/1rl_HBwIVZLIfOR3-tDTJrC_GLMa68sBgaU4Z0cLMaYo/edit?usp=sharing).

 ## Summary
-This is a Rails API framework which allows you to simulate endpoint activity.
-This includes process starts, file operations, and network transmissions, with each action being logged in a machine-readable format.
-A LogsController also allows you to fetch and filter that data.

-This data is designed to serve as baseline telemetry data, built to compare with the output of an EDR agent in order to ensure that agent's consistent performance.
+EndpointSim is a test harness framework, designed to simulate endpoint activity across macOS and Linux platforms.
+It enables users to generate various telemetry data such as process starts, file management, and network transmissions.
+This data can then be used to validate EDR agent performance.

 ## Prerequisites
 - Ruby 3.1.2 or higher